Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Alberta's Irrigation – A Strategy for the Future (the Irrigation Strategy) is intended as a guidance document to help focus the efforts of Alberta Agriculture and Forestry Irrigation and Farm Water Branch over the next 10 to 20 years.
-It outlines how the Branch will support the irrigation sector through research, information development, policy development, and programming.
+Alberta's Irrigation – A Strategy for the Future (the Irrigation Strategy) is intended as a guidance document to help focus the efforts of the Alberta government's Irrigation and Farm Water Branch over the next 10 to 20 years.
+It outlines how the branch will support the irrigation sector through research, information development, policy development and programming.

-Although not a part of the South Saskatchewan Regional Plan, the Irrigation Strategy is intended as a companion document, and supports the goals of the SSRP.
+Although not a part of the South Saskatchewan Regional Plan (SSRP), the Irrigation Strategy is intended as a companion document, and supports the goals of the SSRP.

 Water storage and supply

 Water storage opportunities in the South Saskatchewan River basin in Alberta